starlake-ai/starlake/docs/docs/0000-intro.md

 # What is Starlake ?

-Starlake is a configuration only Extract, Load and Transform engine.
+Starlake is a configuration only Extract, Load,  Transform and Orchestration Declarative Data Pipeline Tool.
 The workflow below is a typical use case:

 * Extract your data as a set of Fixed Position, DSV (Delimiter-separated values) or JSON or XML files